Compass: Co-Exploration of Mapping and Hardware for Heterogeneous Multi-Chiplet Accelerators Targeting LLM Inference Service Workloads: Introduction

 \section{Introduction}

-In recent years, large language models (LLMs) have become a central focus in the deep learning field, demonstrating extraordinary capabilities across a wide range of natural language processing tasks.
-Corresponding to this remarkable performance are substantial computational and memory demands, making multi-chiplet accelerators a compelling solution \cite{chiplet-moe,chiplet-pimhbm}.
+In recent years, large language models (LLMs) have emerged as a central focus in the field of deep learning, demonstrating remarkable capabilities across a wide range of natural language processing tasks.
+Corresponding to their outstanding performance is a tremendous demand for computation and memory, making deep learning accelerators a hot research topic.
+However, due to process limitations and chip yield constraints, the performance of single-chip accelerators has gradually reached its limit\cite{single-chip-limit}.
+Multi-chiplet accelerators have been proposed as a potential solution to this problem\cite{many_chip_gpu,big-little-chiplet}.
+These accelerators leverage advanced packaging technologies to integrate multiple chiplets, constructing large-scale acceleration systems.

-Currently, numerous studies \cite{gemini,moham,scar} have explored mapping strategies for traditional deep learning models (primarily CNNs) on multi-chiplet accelerators.
-These works treat LLMs as a special case of conventional DNNs and consistently explore LLM mapping schemes targeting individual request types (either prefill or decode) with specified sequence lengths.
-However, in real-world inference serving scenarios, LLMs face highly dynamic workloads.
-This dynamism manifests primarily in two aspects: \textbf{mixed request types} and \textbf{variable sequence lengths}.
+Compared to monolithic systems, multi-chiplet accelerators introduce novel challenges, including Network-on-Package (NoP) communication bottlenecks, chiplet cost and reusability considerations, and layer-pipeline modeling.
+Consequently, this has catalyzed a proliferation of works on mapping and hardware design space exploration (DSE) \cite{gemini,moham,scar}.
+However, most existing efforts are confined to traditional deep learning models (such as CNNs and standard Transformers).
+These works treat LLMs as a special case of conventional DNNs and consistently explore design schemes targeting individual request types (either prefill or decode) with specified sequence lengths.
+In reality, LLM workloads in inference serving scenarios are highly variable.
+Coupled with the emergence of system-level scheduling optimizations like Orca, the computational patterns faced at the hardware level during inference serving differ significantly from those in traditional deep learning, exhibiting profound dynamicity.
+This dynamicity is primarily manifested in two aspects: \textbf{mixed request types} and \textbf{variable sequence lengths}.

-\textbf{Mixed Request Types}: Figure \ref{fig:intro} illustrates the workload orchestration in two state-of-the-art inference serving scenarios: Orca \cite{orca} and Chunked Prefill \cite{chunked_prefill_osdi}.
+\textbf{Mixed Request Types}: Fig. \ref{fig:intro} illustrates the workload orchestration in two state-of-the-art inference serving scenarios: Orca \cite{orca} and Chunked Prefill \cite{chunked_prefill_osdi}.
 Orca co-executes prefill requests together with decode requests upon their arrival, while Chunked Prefill partitions prefill requests into multiple chunks and executes them jointly with decode requests.
 However, existing works cannot support such scenarios where requests with different computational behaviors are executed together within the same batch.

 \textbf{Variable Sequence Lengths}: LLM serving faces extreme sequence length variability (e.g., 1-161,281 in ShareGPT \cite{sharegpt}).
 This not only causes different computational behaviors among instances within a batch, but also leads to significant workload variations across batches.
 Therefore, it is necessary to identify optimal mapping schemes based on the sequence length distribution of the serving scenario.
 However, existing works typically assume one specific sequence length or a fixed set of sequence lengths.